 His comment on subsoil carbon is interesting: “It’s more expensive to monitor it and measure it, than it’s worth.”

 Add 1.5% biochar to a 3.5% (0-100mm sampled) soil organic carbon soil, wait 9 years and it begins to positively prime.
-Clearly they didn’t add enough to reach a tipping point faster, or depending on your perspective and availability, adding biochar to low carbon soils is a long-term investment.
+Clearly they didn’t add enough to reach a tipping point faster, or compost it.
 I assume it was surface applied as the study is paywalled.